renovate-bot/NeXTLinux-_-gosbomx/README.md

 syft convert <ORIGINAL-SBOM-FILE> -o <NEW-SBOM-FORMAT>[=<NEW-SBOM-FILE>]
 ```

 This feature is experimental and data might be lost when converting formats.
-Packages are the main SBOM component easily transferable across formats, whereas files and relationships, as well as other information Syft doesn't support, are more likely to be lost.
+Packages are the main SBOM component easily transferable across formats, whereas files and relationships, as well as other information Gosbom doesn't support, are more likely to be lost.

-We support formats with wide community usage AND good encode/decode support by Syft.
+We support formats with wide community usage AND good encode/decode support by Gosbom.
 The supported formats are:
-- Syft JSON
+- Gosbom JSON
 - SPDX 2.2 JSON
 - SPDX 2.2 tag-value
 - CycloneDX 1.4 JSON